osmr/imgclsmob/keras_/README.md

 ## Installation

-To use the models in your project, simply install the `kerascv` package with `mxnet`:
+To use the models in your project, simply install the `kerascv` package with desired backend.
+For example for MXNet backend:
 ```
-pip install kerascv mxnet>=1.2.1
+pip install mxnet>=1.2.1 keras-mxnet kerascv
 ```
-To enable different hardware supports such as GPUs, check out [MXNet variants](https://pypi.org/project/mxnet).
-For example, you can install with CUDA-9.2 supported MXNet:
+Or if you prefer TensorFlow backend:
 ```
-pip install kerascv mxnet-cu92>=1.2.1
+pip install tensorflow kerascv
 ```
+To enable/disable different hardware supports, check out installation instruction for the corresponding backend.

-After installation change the value of the `image_data_format` field to `channels_first` in the file `~/.keras/keras.json`.
-Also check that the `backend` field is set to `mxnet`.
+After installation check that the `backend` field is set to the correct value in the file `~/.keras/keras.json`.
+It is also preferable to set the value of the `image_data_format` field to `channels_first` in the case of using the MXNet backend.

 ## Usage

-Example of using the pretrained ResNet-18 model:
+Example of using a pretrained ResNet-18 model (for `channels_first` data format):
 ```
 from kerascv.model_provider import get_model as kecv_get_model
 import numpy as np